hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 ### Prettier Setting

 In the `.prettierrc` configuration file, you can customize options.
 Visit [Prettier Options](https://prettier.io/docs/en/options.html) for the detail.
-The options below are mine:
+The below are my options:

 ```json
 {